Relaxation dynamics of an unlike spin pair system: Description of the nuclear spin system

-The other one is related to establishing an equation of motion to predict the dynamics of an open quantum system, which is formally described by Redfield equations for any nuclear spin system.
+The other assumption is related to establishing an equation of motion to predict the dynamics of an open quantum system.
 At the regime of high temperature, the dynamics of the spin system interacting weakly with an environment can be appropriately described by Redfield theory.
 The standard description is developed using the second-order approximation of the Liouville-von Neumann equation in the Interaction picture \cite{redfield1957}.

 An equation of motion for the density operator in terms of the double commutator operator with the Hamiltonian of perturbation, on the one hand, and a time derivative operation, on the other, is generated and denoted by